Dear R eaders:

 pastureland.

-landmarks, you'll want to locate them on a
+you'll want to locate them on a map using

-trees blown down across the path are all
+down across the path are all part of the

 The Vermonter: 42° 42'